-- Lk 9:26 "For whoever is ashamed of Me and My words, of him will the Son of Man be ashamed when He comes in His glory, and the glory of the Father and of the holy angels." - 1 Cor 4:5 "Therefore do not go on passing judgment before the time, but wait until the Lord comes who will both bring to light the things hidden in the darkness and disclose the motives of men's hearts; and then each man's praise will come to him from God."
+Therefore do not go on passing judgment before the time, but wait until the Lord comes who will both bring to light the things hidden in the darkness and disclose the motives of men's hearts; and then each man's praise will come to him from God.

-There is nothing in the context to suggest that the time when the "Lord comes" refers to the rapture rather than the Second Coming.
+There is nothing in the context to suggest that the time when the "Lord comes" refers to the rapture rather than the second coming.

-Rev 22:12 "Behold, I am coming quickly, and My reward is with Me, to render to every man according to what he has done."

-In the context of the book of Revelation, the reference to His "coming" almost certainly implies the Second Coming itself and not the rapture.
-It is the Second Coming of Rev 19 which is the grand climax of the book.
+Finally, we have a crucial verse in Revelation itself, namely, Rev 22:12: "Behold, I am coming quickly, and my reward is with me, to render to every man according to what he has done."
+In the context of the book of Revelation, the reference to his "coming" almost certainly implies the second coming itself and not the rapture.
+It is the second coming of Revelation 19 which is the grand climax of the book.

+VIII.
 CONCLUSIONS

-After the return of Christ, the Millennium will be inaugurated with a festive celebration which is depicted in Rev 19:7-9 as a "wedding feast" ( $\gamma\acute{\alpha}\mu o\varsigma$ ).
-Not withstanding the fact that the "armies" who accompany Christ at His return probably include the church along with the holy angels, the bride in the case of Rev 19:7-9 depicts the inhabitants of the New Jerusalem.
-This wedding feast, though recorded in Rev 19, is anticipatory of what will take place after the Second Coming (as the term "reigns" in 19:6 would imply).
-But by placing it in Rev 19, the author was able to juxtapose the unit of Rev 19:6-10 with 19:1-5, and thereby contrast the "great city" Babylon (Satan's city) with the "holy city" New Jerusalem (Christ's city).
+After the return of Christ, the millennium will be inaugurated with a festive celebration which is depicted in Rev 19:7-9 as a "wedding feast" ( $\gamma \alpha \mu \sigma s$ ).
+Notwithstanding the fact that the "armies" who accompany Christ at his return probably include the church along with the holy angels, the bride in the case of Rev 19:7-9 depicts the inhabitants of the New Jerusalem.
+This wedding feast, though recorded in Revelation 19, is anticipatory of what will take place after the second coming (as the term "reigns" in 19:6 would imply).
+But by placing it in Revelation 19, the author was able to juxtapose the unit of Rev 19:6-10 with 19:1-5, and thereby contrast the "great city" Babylon (Satan's city) with the "holy city" New Jerusalem (Christ's city).
 Satan has his counterfeit, but Christ's plan will ultimately triumph.
-The adornment of God's people is in the final analysis so much more excellent than those of Babylon.
-Attired in apparel depicting righteous acts (rather than worldly luxury), they are properly adorned to attend the wedding feast of the Lamb as the Millennial Kingdom begins.
+The adornment of God's people is in the final analysis so much more excellent than that of Babylon!
+Attired in apparel depicting righteous acts (rather than worldly luxury), they are properly adorned to attend the wedding feast of the Lamb as the millennial kingdom begins.